 This basic recipe can be varied by adding a number of ingredients: soy flour, milk powder, colorants, etc.

-An major trend, in particular for the topic of this survey, is the beginning of industrial production of steamed bread.
+A major trend is the beginning of industrial production of steamed bread.
 Until recently, steamed bread was made exclusively at home.
 With increase of the pace of life in urban China, Chinese city dwellers spend less and less time in the kitchen and cumbersome processes like preparing steamed bread are the first to be ‘outsourced’ to professionals, like local cooking shops or workshop like factories that sell their products to street vendors and local shops.

 There are even machines that can produce mantou in a continuous process.